Help boost their immune system.

 Lemon/Lime water early in the Morning-Lemon /Lime are powerhouses of nutrition and flavor.
 Introduce this in your daily life.
 A glass of water with half a lemon/lime squeezed first thing is the morning is a very healthy habit for life.
 Give it to your children.
 Of the many benefits, it’s the Vitamin C antioxidant, which helps boost the immune system.
 Also, during 7-8 hours of sleep, our body would have been without water.
 When we wake up, giving the body a glass of water with lemon is a great way to kick start your day.

-Adding garlic to food enhances flavor, but what raw garlic does to body, cooked one wouldn’t.
+Adding garlic to food enhances flavor, but what raw garlic does to the body, a cooked one wouldn’t.
 J

-Probiotics-Buy supplements from the shop or the better for daily intake ois to have homemade yoghurt.
+Probiotics-Buy supplements from the shop or the better option------for daily dose, have homemade yoghurt.
 If you are buying yoghurt, look for plain yogurt with live and active cultures.
 This pretty much means the presence of Lactobacillus bulgaricus and Streptococcus thermophilus, which help in converting milk to yoghurt during the process of fermentation.
 Try to avoid artificially flavored yoghurt.

 Get sleep- a well-rested body helps the immune system to become stronger.
 Children need more sleep than adults.

 Two-year-old needs -12-14 hours of sleep with daytime naps.

 3-5-year-old need-10-12 hours of sleep with or without naps.
 Though a short nap is always a very good practice for the body to rest and refuel.